Frequently Asked Questions

 A. We are not a remedial center, nor a place for students who have blown off classes all semester and need to be taught chapters and chapters of material.
 Although we can help you if you are in a bind, drop-in tutoring is more for keeping you out of one.
 Come in for drop-in tutoring before you become buried in material you do not understand.

 Q. Won’t I look “stupid” coming for tutoring?

-A. Tutors do not categorize the people that we help.
+A. Tutors do not judge the people that we help.
+In fact, many have shared that they used tutoring themselves.
 Each person is an individual and therefore has different needs and abilities, making every tutoring session unique.
 The goal of tutoring is to help you with your assignment in a way that will help you become more successful in all of your classes.
 Seniors as well as freshman come for tutoring; “A” students as well as “D” students come for tutoring.

 Q. Can I have my own private tutor?

 A. Sorry, No. Private tutoring is only available for students in designated programs.
 Speak to Learning Center staff with any questions.